terrablue/gpbot/README.md

 configure secret and channels to report to.
 If you have several repositories monitored in the same channel, you can assign them different colors (00 to 15).

+If you want to just subscribe to certain branches, add `branches` and a list of branches.
+Otherwise pushes from all branches will be reported.

 ## Example configuration

 Create a `conf.json` in root.